-Rabat fortress or as it is often called Akhaltsikhe Castle is one of the most beautiful and largest medieval fortresses in Georgia.
-It’s located in the town Akhaltsikhe of region Samtshe-Dzhavaheti and its popularity among tourists can compete even with Vardzia.
+The Rabat fortress or as locals call it - Akhaltsikhe Castle is one of the most remarkable and biggest medieval fortresses in Georgia.
+It is located in the town Akhaltsikhe of the region of Samtskhe-Javakheti in 200 kms from the Capital Tbilisi.

-Rabat fortress is divided into two parts, with a total area of more than 7 hectares: the historic and the new.
-In the historical you can visit an interesting museum, a Turkish mosque, madrasah (Muslim school), the citadel, the Orthodox Church and the Turkish baths.
-In the modern part is the basic tourist infrastructure: a luxury hotel, a restaurant, several cafes, bars, wine shop, souvenir shops, information center and even the registrar.
+Rabat fortress is divided on two parts, with a total area of more than 7 hectares: the historic one and the new one.
+In the old part tourists may visit museum, Turkish mosque, madrasah (Muslim school), Orthodox Church and ancient baths.
+In the modern part one may find a luxury hotel, restaurants, cafes, bars, wine shop, souvenir shops, information center and even the civil registrar.

-In the fortress there are some stunning lookouts, located in 4 observation towers on the roof of the citadel, which offers scenic views of the Akhaltsikhe.
+The fortress is equipped with 4 observation towers on the roof of the citadel.
+The towers offer spectacular views of the Akhaltsikhe.

-Now Rabat fortress is a favorite vacation spot for travelers.
-On average, every day it is visited by about 2000 visitors from all over the world visit the place every day.
+Now Rabat fortress is a favorite vacation for travelers to Georgia and about 2000 visitors from all over the world visit the place every day.